Neuville/ImpTest-Neuville/GTM/README.md

   // Remember to fetch new (translated) settings const settings = UC.getSettings();
-  // If you use the default (non-TCF) setup, make sure to fetch new (translated) categories / settings const categories = UC.getCategories();
+  // If you use the default (non-TCF) setup, make sure to fetch new (translated) categories / settings const categories = UC.getCategoriesBaseInfo();
   // If you use the TCF setup, make sure to fetch new (translated) tcfData const tcfData = UC.getTCFData();
 });
 ```
 ## Getting Services Information
-After UC is initialized you can retrive the services information, by using one of the following methods: `getServicesBaseInfo` or `getServicesFullInfo`.
+After UC is initialized you can retrieve the services information, by using one of the following methods: `getServicesBaseInfo` or `getServicesFullInfo`.
 The method `getServices` was deprecated in the version 2.2.0-beta.3 and it will be deleted in version 3.0, so we advise you to update to these new methods, based in your needs:
 - `getServicesBaseInfo` retrieve all services with their base information, without fetching the aggregator.
     - Returns [BaseService](https://docs.usercentrics.com/cmp_browser_sdk/2.5.0/interfaces/baseservice.html)[]
 ```
 UC.init().then((initialUIValues) => {
-            // getSettings() returns all Usercentrics settings you need for your custom solution const settings = UC.getSettings();
             // getServicesBaseInfo() returns all the services with their base information const servicesBase = UC.getServicesBaseInfo();
             console.log("BASE INFO", servicesBase)